danieelst/english2logic/interpreter/README.md

 ## Testing

-The test suite simply checks that all examples from `/examples/interpreter` are interpreted as the documented formulas.
+The test suite simply checks that all examples from `/examples/interpreter` are interpreted as the documented formulas and that the logic QuickCheck properties hold.

 Run the tests with `cabal test --test-show-details=direct --verbose=0`.